sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 ### Type is Redundant and Restrictive

 You might be thinking "so it may be backwards, but commit type is at least still important, right?" and to that I say "no".
-A commit's description should always tell you the type of the change!
+A commit's description should almost always tell you the type of the change!
 Consider
 [this commit message](https://github.com/angular/angular/commit/ec138c3645f6e28829e69b6da2a839c248bb3bf0)
 as an example: